openvswitch/ovs/Documentation/intro/install/windows.rst

   binaries.
 In addition to that, if you want to compile the kernel module you will also need to install Windows Driver Kit (WDK) 8.1 Update.

+  We recommend using the latest Visual Studio version together with the latest WDK installed.

   It is important to get the Visual Studio related environment variables and to have the $PATH inside the bash to point to the proper compiler and linker.
   One easy way to achieve this for VS2013 is to get into the "VS2013 x86 Native